Please look at the main entry for more information on how to prepare the ROM file!

 HiROM/LoROM Selection

-These are a set of three-way solder pads located on the bottom right of the board.
-You need to bridge two of the three (the middle and one to the left or right) depending on what bank type your game(s) is/are.
-Note that this bank selection will apply to both EPROM #1 and EPROM #2, if you’re using both.
+There are a few sets of three-way solder pads located in various locations on the board.
+You need to bridge two of the three depending on what bank type your game(s) is/are.
+Note that this bank selection will apply to both EPROM #1 and EPROM #2, if you’re using both (can’t make a multi-cart with one LoROM and one HiROM game).

 27C322 or 27C160 EPROM Selection